chasmack/seedling/README.md

 # Seedling Control

-A Pulse Width Modulated (PWM) controller for seedling heat mats.
+A bang-bang temperature controller for seedling heat mats.

-Implements four independent channels of PWM control.
-Each channel has a DS18B20 1-Wire temperature sensor for feedback.
+Implements four independent channels of control.
+Each channel uses a DS18B20 1-Wire temperature sensor for feedback.
-A fifth DS18B20 is available for ambient temperature.
+Additional DS18B20 sensors can be configured to monitor auxiliary temperatures.
 A web interface is provided to monitor and adjust temperatures.
+The top level monitor process runs as a SYSTEMD(1) service.